-Tickets, Invitations, Registrations displays statistics about the event’s guests, as well as the ability to create new Ticket Types, Stacks, and Blocks.
+Event Access displays statistics about the event’s guests, as well as the ability to create new Ticket Types, and Blocks.

-A Ticket Type is the name of the ticket.
-A Ticket Stack is the way those tickets will be distributed.
-For example, with 100 Ticket Types named General Admission, 50 could be in a Public Purchase Ticket Stack, while the remaining 50 could be in an Invite to RSVP (First Come First Serve) Ticket Stack.
-Commonly, clients will set a Ticket Type, and allocate all those tickets to one Ticket Stack, separating invitations, registrations, and purchases.
+A Ticket Type is the name of the ticket, and the way those tickets will be distributed.
+For example, with 100 Ticket Types named General Admission, 50 could be in a Public Purchase Ticket Type, while the remaining 50 could be in an Invite to RSVP (First Come First Serve).
+Commonly, clients will set a Ticket Type, and allocate all those tickets to one type of distribution method, separating invitations, registrations, and purchases.

 A Ticket Block is a way to give tickets to donors, sponsors, or others who will be responsible for managing their guests.
 Ticket Block users will receive an email to create an Event Farm account, or sign in to their existing account.
 They can then upload a Guest List, or invite guests individually.
 After inviting guests, they can re-send invitations or confirmations, as well as removing guests, or adding additional guests.